ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 * **Presents a standard library implementation of the osLog API based on [custom string interpolation](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md).**
-    The implementation will interface with the native C ABIs provided by the logging system, which expects a  `printf`-style format string and a contiguous sequence of bytes containing the varargs.
+    The implementation will interface with the native C ABIs provided by the logging system, which expect a `printf`-style format string and a contiguous sequence of bytes containing the varargs.
     The implementation constructs the required inputs to the C ABIs from the string interpolation that is passed in, thereby relieving the users of `osLog` from these low-level considerations.
 All of this construction logic will be implemented in Swift in the standard library.

 * **Enables Swift users to extend the osLog API to log their custom types.**
      Swift users can define extensions to the new logging API.
-The extensions may accept values of user-defined types and may define how to render the type and define which fields are private etc.
+The extensions may accept values of user-defined types and may define how to render the type and which fields are private etc.
      Instances of a user-defined type can be interpolated in the log calls like any other value: `osLog("User-defined type: \(instance)")`.

 * **Makes osLog invocations _fast_ and aims to match the performance of os_log calls in C